 Ingredients

-- Distilled water (or filtered, cooled, boiled water)
+- ½ cup distilled water (or filtered, cooled, boiled water)

 - Warm the distilled water in a pan or kettle.